csiro/lime/README.md

 ```
 cmake --build . --target limetest --target boxtest
 ```
 only builds for the lime and box test.
+Note that on some system multiple targets are not allowed for one build command.
+In that case, just run a seperate build command for each target.

 ## Builds for Windows using MS Visual Studio C++